 Quicker Bet Settlement

-We know how frustrating it can be to see your bet win and then have to wait hours to get paid out.
-This is one reason why many choose to stay with their existing big brand rather than switch to a new site, even if the new site is giving better value odds or promotions.
+We all know how frustrating it can be to see your bet win and then have to wait hours to get paid out.
+This is one reason why many bettors choose to stay with their existing big brand rather than switch to a new site, even if the new site is giving better value odds or promotions.

 Using a platform to manage betting markets means wagers can often settle in real time, giving a huge advantage to a new brand.
 This can often make the difference when it comes to customer retention and is one of the strongest draws of a managed package.

-It has been proven that faster bet settlement not only leads to happier punters but it also encourages more betting, as many of us will often put subsequent wagers on if we win.
-If however that money takes so long to reach us that the next event we want to bet on has passed it can often lead to users leaving and not coming back.
+It has been proven that faster bet settlement not only leads to happier punters but it also encourages more engagement, as many of us will put subsequent wagers on if we win.

 Casino, Games and Other Sections

-Some brands source all their own casino games from each individual casino software company but most will use a pre-packaged selection from the platform.
-This also applies to other games on the site such as virtual sports, instant win, lotto, bingo, scratchcards, etc. The level to which the site designs their own gaming sections is again up to them and depends on how much management of their own products they want.
+A small number of brands source their casino games from individual game developers, but most will use a pre-packaged selection from the platform.
+This also applies to other games on the site such as virtual sports, instant win, lotto, bingo, scratchcards, etc.

 Risk Management, Reporting and Profit Margins

-The problem with being completely independent is it isolates a company if anything goes wrong.
-There are many professionals and professional agents out there who set out to exploit weak lines and promotions to try to beat the odds.
-This is especially risky in the early phases of a new company when capital reserves are lower meaning any big hit could take down a new operator.
+There are many professional agents out there who set out to exploit weak lines and promotions in an attempt to beat the odds.
+This is especially damaging for a company in the early phases, when capital reserves are lower, because any big hit could be enough to take them down.

-These same tools can be used to help better manage user limits, identify events that have low liability and therefore are suited to higher limits, or identify markets with high liability suited to lower stake limits.
-This isn’t all just about making more money for the betting company however, these same features can help manage users gambling in a more responsible way, which is another legal requirement to operate in the UK.
+These same tools can also be used to help manage user limits more effectively, identify events that have low liability and therefore are suited to higher limits, or identify markets with high liability suited to lower stake limits.

 Security

-Betting companies are required to store a lot of sensitive information about people as part of their legal obligation to know their customers by verifying identity, age, residential status, etc. This is on top of all the sensitive banking information they store and of course any funds held in your account.
-The potential security risk therefore of someone trying to hack the system is significant and therefore brands must operate a high degree of security encryption to protect this information.
+Betting companies are required to store their customers’ sensitive personal information as part of their legal obligation to know their customers.
+They must verify their customers’ identity, age, residential status, etc., which requires proof of ID, on top of all the sensitive banking information they store, and not to mention holding real funds in your account.

 Fully Managed vs Partially Managed

-Whether a site is fully or partially managed there is still a wide range of possibilities for the way the site looks and what the site does depending on what level of service they go for.
-As we talked about earlier brands can choose to a degree what markets, commission levels, payment options, betting features and other sections they want to add into the package.
-A site can be fully managed but still be fairly cheap to run if the brand doesn’t go for too many ‘extras’, conversely the brand could be partially managed but go for lots of ‘extras’ from the provider pushing up their costs.
+Whether a site is fully or partially managed, there is still a wide range of possibilities for the way the site looks and what the site does depending on the level of service.
+As we talked about earlier, to a degree, brands can choose what markets, commission levels, payment options, betting features and other sections they want to add into the package.

 What Is A White Label?

-Many will have heard the phrase ‘White Label’ in relation to new sites.
 A white label is basically a fully-managed solution, the idea being you take the entire existing product form the platform and brand it with your own logos and monikers.

 White labels are safe, they are backed by the platform provider who also holds the licences.
 The platform will also run all the banking and payments.
 It is true that white labels are more likely to fold but there is no risk to your funds in the process.

-There is no straight forward answer to this question, it largely depends on how much a brand want to build independently before they launch and how much they want to license in.
-Even using a fully managed platform to get going without much infrastructure in place however is still going to cost six figures and to be serious about this you would need to be starting with a bank roll of at least £500,000 – £1,000,000
+However, even using a fully managed platform without much infrastructure in place is going to cost six figures, and to be serious about this you would need to be starting with a bank roll of at least £500,000 – £1,000,000

-The second major cost is commission.
-The platform charge the brand a commission known as revenue share.
-It does what it sounds like, the software company provide the resources and then take a share of the revenue.
-This again is highly variable depending on the level of management the brand opts for but for a completely managed white label this can be as high as 60%.
-There will also likely be an in built clause that means the cost will be a set amount, say £100,000 a year, if that revenue share amount falls below this level.
+The way this revenue share is structured is variable depending on the level of management the brand opts for, but for a completely managed white label it can be as high as 60%.
+There will also be an in built clause that states a set minimum payment, perhaps £100,000 a year, which comes into play if the realised revenue falls below this level; in other words, the provider will be owed £100k as a minimum, regardless of revenue.

-Are These Sites Just As Safe To Bet With?
+Are These Sites Safe To Bet With?

-The short answer is yes.
-The regulations that govern all betting companies ensure that as long as the site you are betting with is licensed then there is no more risk in betting with a new white label vs an established brand.
+The regulations that govern all betting companies ensure that as long as the site you are betting with is licensed, then there is no more risk in betting with a new white label vs an established independent brand.

 The laws in place to prevent fraud and protect vulnerable people also apply across the board, whether the company is decades old or whether they were established last month.
-The only thing to be absolutely sure of is the brand you are betting with holds a full UK license, or relevant license in whatever territory you are gambling in.
-If you choose to bet with an unlicensed betting site and they take your money, or close down, then there is little that can be done in the eyes of the law, especially if they are not UK based.
+The thing you need to be absolutely sure of is that the brand you are betting with holds a full UK license, or relevant license in whatever territory you are gambling in.
+This information can be found at the bottom of their homepage, including a link through to the license itself.

 Pros

-More Focus – Many new sites are able to focus on specific markets, sports or bet types and this can often mean you get a more bespoke experience to suit your tastes.
+More Focus – Many new sites are able to focus on specific markets, sports or bet types and this can mean you get a more bespoke experience to suit your tastes.

 Cons

-Launching a site through a sportsbook platform is designed to be as easy as possible.
-All you need to start up is a registered company, enough money, a base of operations and most importantly a good name.
-Applying for a gambling license is probably the most complicated part, but if you are going to use the existing licence from the platform then this makes life even easier.
+Assuming you have the capital, applying for a gambling license is probably the most complicated part, but if you are going to use the existing licence from the platform then this makes life even easier.

 You can read more detail about becoming your own bookie on our new sites page.